From Drowning Nightmare to Mountain Miracle: Couple's Unbelievable Airplane Rescue Story

 My wife and I suffered an engine failure while flying over the Hungry Horse Reservoir in Montana.
 Our only option was to make an emergency water landing as we had mountains on both sides and no other place to land.

 Upon impact, the cockpit completely flooded with water.
 My wife had loosened her harness and managed to kick out the front windshield and swim out.
-I was trapped in my harness and underwater; I was drowning.
+I was trapped in my harness and was drowning underwater.
 After taking in quite a bit of water I managed to get loose of my harness and my wife grabbed my arm and helped me out.

 We were on the right wing and found our ResQLink VIEW RLS PLB beacon floating next to us.
-The shoreline was very rocky so we had to swim with all of our clothes and shoes to shore; we almost did not make it.
+The rocky shoreline made us swim with all of our clothes and shoes to shore; we almost didn’t make it.
 After arriving on shore, the shivering was so severe I could hardly turn the beacon on.

 The next three hours was an attempt to survive on the shores of a mountain lake in November.
 We were surrounded by snow and were soaking wet.
 I was unable to access my emergency rescue bag after the cockpit flooded with water.